VincentTam/vincenttam.github.io/source/_posts/2014-06-16-my-git-command-list-1.markdown

 I've read a simplified Chinese blog post which explained the difference between `git rm` and `rm`.  ([URL][(git )?rm])

+You may include some untracked files in `.gitignore`, so that those files will be ignored by Git.

 Commit changes
 ---